Operation Provide Relief

-Operation Provide Relief was part of a United Nations-endorsed initiative called the Unified Task Force (UNITAF) to secure and facilitate the delivery of humanitarian relief during the Somali Civil War.
-This effort was assisted by the UNOSOM I mission, in light of a severe food crisis initiated and exacerbated by ongoing factional fighting.
-The operation was spearheaded by the United States and other troop-contributing Western nations.
-However, most of the relief supplies were looted by militants shortly upon arrival.
-This prompted the UN to pass Resolution 794, which paved the way for the more robust, multinational Operation Restore Hope.
+Operation Provide Relief was a United States spearheaded humanitarian relief airlift that ran from August to December 1992 in response to the famine in Somalia.
+This effort was assisted by the United Nations Operation in Somalia I (UNOSOM I) mission, in light of a severe food crisis initiated and exacerbated by ongoing factional fighting.
+However, there were significant obstructions to delivering relief aid due to the security situation.
+This prompted the UN to pass Resolution 794, which paved the way for the more robust, multinational Unified Task Force operation in December 1992.

 Background

 In January 1991, President of Somalia Mohammed Siad Barre, was overthrown by a coalition of rebel groups, including the United Somali Congress, Somali Salvation Democratic Front (SSDF), Somali National Movement (SNM), Somali Patriotic Movement (SPM) and Somali Democratic Movement (SDM).
 Many of the opposition groups began competing for influence in the ensuing power vacuum.
 In the south, armed factions led by USC commanders General Mohamed Farah Aidid and Ali Mahdi Mohamed, in particular, clashed as each sought to exert power over the capital Mogadishu.

 In June 1991, a ceasefire was nominally agreed upon.
-The same month, the SNM declared secession in the northwestern part of Somalia.
-Renaming the region the "Republic of Somaliland", the group's leader Abdirahman Ahmed Ali Tuur was installed as president.

 In September 1991, the armistice was breached as fighting broke out again between Mogadishu factions.
 The armed confrontations continued in the following months and spread throughout the country, with over 20,000 people killed or injured by the end of the year.

 These battles led to the destruction of the local agricultural sector, which in turn precipitated a food crisis in large parts of Somalia.
 The international community in response sent emergency rations.
 As a consequence, an estimated 300,000 people are believed to have died of starvation between 1991 and 1992.
 In July 1992, after a ceasefire between the opposing southern-based clan factions, the United Nations sent 50 military observers to supervise the food supply distributions.